rc4ne/linkinjs/README.md

 # Improvement

 Lots of scope for improvement.
 I made this as side project during academics when trying Golang for first time.
 Most of inspiration from https://github.com/0xsha/GoLinkFinder.

+-> Concurrency can be implemented in better way

+-> Implementing SecretFinder